abdullahmia/VinTo/README.md

 ## 🌟 Show Your Support

-If VanTo helps you stay productive, please:
+If VinTo helps you stay productive, please:
 - ⭐ Star the repository
 - 📝 Leave a review on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=abdullahmia.personal-todo-list)
 - 🐦 Share with your fellow developers